 Where to Request the Portuguese Passport

-You can request a Portuguese passport at the following venues:
+You can submit your Portuguese passport application and request a Portugal passport at the following venues:

 - IRN (Instituto dos Registos e do Notariado) offices